MehdiZare/dev-guide/CI_CD.md

 3. After PR approval and merge to `development`, CD pipeline deploys to staging
 4. After validation in staging, a PR from `development` to `main` is created
 5. After PR approval and merge to `main`, CD pipeline deploys to production

+This approach was adopted after a series of production incidents caused by inadequate testing and validation.
+Since implementation, we've reduced deployment failures by 78% while increasing deployment frequency.

 ## Workflow Files